22 UoN interference examples | I-O

-The floors in the Psychology building are labelled LG (lower ground), A, B and C. Unfortunately, the labels in the lift are A, B, C and D:
+The floors in the Psychology building are labelled LG (lower ground), A, B and C. Confusingly, for quite a while the labels in the lift were A, B, C and D:

 So, in the lift, the LG floor is the A floor, the A floor is the B floor, and so on.
 If you would like to go to, say, the C floor, you need to press D in the lift: